boa-dev/boa/README.md

 The current benchmarks are taken from v8's benchmark, you can find [here][boa-benchmarks], You can also view the results of nightly benchmark runs comparing Boa with other JavaScript engines [here](https://boajs.dev/benchmarks).

-If you wish to run the benchmarks locally, then run boa in release using the `combined.js` which contains all the sub-benchmarks in the `bench-v8` directory.
+If you wish to run the benchmarks locally, then run Boa in release using the `combined.js` script which contains all the sub-benchmarks in the `bench-v8` directory.

 ```bash
 cargo run --release -p boa_cli -- bench-v8/combined.js